redux-form/redux-form/src/pages/api/ReducerNormalize.md

 > All the values of the current form.

+#### `previousAllValues : Object<String, String>`

+> All the values of the form before the current change.
+Useful to change one field based on a change in another.

 ## Explanation

 Let's say that you have a form field that only accepts uppercase letters and another one where you want the value to